sundown3r/Monitor/README.md

 ------------

 Simply drop *src/Monitor.lua* in the directory *sys/lua/autorun/* and start a server.
-Press F2 in-game to toggle Monitor view (only as spectator).
+Say *!specgui* in-game to toggle Monitor view (only as spectator).